Skip to content

 Why This Matters for You and Your Family

 When a media company’s internal files are stolen, the information inside can include employee records, contributor contracts, customer details, and correspondence that reference ordinary people.
-If your name, email, phone number, address, or family member’s information appears in any of those documents, it is now circulating among criminals.
+If your name, email, phone number, address, or family member’s information appears in any of those documents, it may now be circulating among criminals.
 Even if you have never heard of RJRGLEANER Communications Group, leaked business data frequently finds its way into larger doxxing packages sold on underground forums.

 Internal files exfiltrated means the breach is not limited to passwords or payment cards.
 It can expose the everyday details that criminals need to impersonate you, target your family, or build a profile for future scams.